JAssalis/JAssalis/README.md

 ## Hey there!

-I'm and Finance and Business student at Universidade de São Paulo (USP), interested in data science and financial markets.
+I'm a Finance and Business student at Universidade de São Paulo (USP), interested in data science and financial markets.

 ###  About

-Bussines Inteligent Intern at Barenbrug Brasil.
+Business Intelligence Intern at Barenbrug Brasil.
 Executive Board Member at Neuron (FEARP's Data Science league), where I organized technical events and teach programming courses.

 ### Stack